Kilmeadan: Tourism

-The Mount Congreve estate lies just outside the village, on the Old Kilmeadan Road.
+The Mount Congreve estate lies just outside the village, on the Old Kilmeaden Road.
 Owned and run by the late Ambrose Congreve (1907–2011), Mount Congreve is known for its rare species of plants and plant nurseries.
 It consists of around seventy acres of intensively planted woodland garden and a four-acre walled garden.
 In addition, there are an 18th-century house (the ancestral home of the Congreve family), a number of glasshouses, more than 16 miles of paths and a wholesale nursery.
 After Congreves' death, Mount Congreve estate was left to the Irish State.
 Whilst the gardens are open to the public, the house is not.

-Kilmeadan is home to Greenway Equestrian, a therapeutic riding and equine therapy centre located on the banks of the River Dawn at Cullenagh Stables.
+Kilmeaden is home to Greenway Equestrian, a therapeutic riding and equine therapy centre located on the banks of the River Dawn at Cullenagh Stables.
 The sensory trails, which intersect Waterford Greenway, follow woodland and riverside paths, flanked by sites such as the old mill and chimney at Fairbook, the Queen Ann Way - a stopping point on the former Waterford, Dungarvan and Lismore Railway Line, the spa well at Gortnaclode and the remains of the Mill Street houses.
 The mill, which first produced paper, was founded by William Phair, who called it after himself, Phair Brook, later to become 'Fairbrook'.
 By 1824, there were 140 men, women and children working there.
 It closed in 1840 as a result of a legal dispute.
 In 1847, Patrick Stephenson bought it and used it during the Great Famine to grind Indian corn.
 Later he established a woollen mill.
 In 1875, the mill was taken over by Patrick Stephenson's two sons.

 Also on the banks of the River Dawn lies 'Fairbrook House and Gardens'.
 Seven acres of a former woollen mill have been changed into a walled garden by the Dutch artists Wout Muller and Clary Mastenbroek.
 Established in 1994, it has evolved over the years and stones from former buildings have been recycled into walls, raised borders, obelisks and standing stones.
 From May 2003 the small gallery was extended as a museum, for contemporary figurative art.